 If our clinic does not possess the necessary equipment for the case, we will refer our patients to Blue Pearl Specialty Hospital or Mission Veterinary Emergency and Specialty.

-Same-day Stem Cell Therapy for Pets in Kansas City
+Same-day Cellular Therapies for Pets in Kansas City

-Stem cell therapy is a new treatment to improve quality of life when a cat or dog is suffering with chronic pain from osteoarthritic conditions such as arthritis, tendon and ligament injuries, and immune mediate arthritis as well as other conditions.
+Cellular therapies are a new treatment to improve quality of life when a cat or dog is suffering with chronic pain from osteoarthritic conditions such as arthritis, tendon and ligament injuries, and immune mediate arthritis as well as other conditions.
 Stem cells are the body’s repair cells.
 They have the ability to divide and differentiate into many different types of cells based on where they are needed throughout the body.
-Stem cells can divide and turn into tissues such as skin, fat, muscle, bone, cartilage, and nerve to name a few.
+Cellular therapies can divide and turn into tissues such as skin, fat, muscle, bone, cartilage, and nerve to name a few.
 They even possess the ability to replicate into organs such as the heart, liver, intestines, pancreas, etc. (Medi-Vet America)

 How does the procedure work?